 You can spend at least a whole day in the Vatican and you will surely not finish seeing all the art it contains.
-In addition to the spectacular square that welcomes you with a pristine white colonnade, you can access the Vatican Museums to enjoy the Sistine Chapel or access St. Peter's Basilica to get the best views of Rome from its Dome.
+In addition to the spectacular square that welcomes you with a pristine white colonnade, you can access the Vatican Museums to delight you with the Sistine Chapel or access to St. Peter's Basilica.

 Don't be overwhelmed by the amount of things to see and do in the Vatican.
-I have compiled a list of the must-sees and must-dos in the Vatican that you can't miss:
+I have compiled a list of the must-sees that you cannot miss:

 1. Contemplate Michelangelo's frescoes in the Sistine Chapel

-2. Climb the Dome of St. Peter's for the best view of Rome
+2. Climb St. Peter's Dome for the best views of Rome

-The Vatican is famous for being the place where St. Peter, the first Pope, was buried, but it is also the smallest state in the world with a population of about 1000 inhabitants.
-The area, dominated by the majestic Dome of St. Peter's, attracts pilgrims from all over the Christian world every day.
+The Vatican is famous for being the place where St. Peter, the first Pope, was buried, but it is also the smallest state in the world with a population of around 1000 inhabitants.
+The area, presided over by the majestic Dome of St. Peter's, attracts pilgrims from all over the Christian world every day.

 History and religion aside, this Dome is one of the highest points in the city of Rome and the view from the top (that square with two semicircles bounded by columns that you have seen in hundreds of aerial photographs) is worth the effort it takes to climb.
-Tickets to climb the Dome are purchased directly there, there is no way to get them online.
+Tickets to go up to the Dome are purchased directly there, there is no way to get them online.

 However, keep in mind that the climb is not easy and is not suitable for everyone, so if you are thinking of climbing to the top of Vatican City, you can consult before my article on how to climb the Dome of St. Peter.